Where are you located?

 Does anyone cry in front of you?

 People cry and express their emotions with me all the time.
-I want my office and sessions to be safe places for people to express themselves – to cry, to laugh, and to scream, if needed.
+I want my office and sessions to be safe places for people to express themselves – to cry, to laugh, be angry, and to scream if needed.
+And they do.

 What is therapy like with me?

 It’s often a blend of education, seriousness, laughter, sadness, tears, anger, thoughtfulness, and more.
 It will vary session to session.
-And I hold my clients accountable for homework assignments.
+It’s collaborative, you and I working together.
+You are the expert on you.
+My role is to help you get from your starting point to the place where you want to be … mentally, emotionally, etc. It’s very much introspective.
+You will learn a lot about yourself.
+I use a lot of homework, and I hold my clients accountable for homework assignments.